-Special note: On March 13, 1997, I was diagnosed with leukemia.
-During that time, I wrote a book titled Dancing with the Diagnosis, Steps for Taking the Lead When Facing Cancer.
+Special note: In my late twenties, I was diagnosed with leukemia.
+During my time of treatment, I wrote a book titled Dancing with the Diagnosis: Steps for Taking the Lead When Facing Cancer.
 It was published a few years after the completion of my treatment.
-In honor of the 25th anniversary of the diagnosis, I am highlighting parts of the book and the lessons I learned in this five-part series.
-I hope the posts will encourage and maybe even inspire.
-I welcome comments and conversations!
+In honor of the 25th anniversary of the diagnosis, I posted parts of the book and the lessons I learned in this five-part series.
+I hope the messages will encourage and maybe even inspire.

 The Dance